SamyaDaleh/CL-Toolbox/doc/doc.md

 The CL-Toolbox is an open source implementation of the parsing-as-deduction approach.
 It takes a grammar file, a string containing the input sequence and a string that determines the parsing algorithm and puts out the trace of steps of how the input was processed by that algorithm.
 According to the deduction approach a set of rules are used to derive a goal item.
 The deductions happens for every implemented parsing algorithm, only the underlying rules are changed.
 This documentation gives details about the functionality of the CL-Toolbox.
 It is aimed at users who seek a deeper understanding of how the different parts work together.

+## Folder Structure

+As state of the art the folder `src` contains the source code of the application while `test` contains the JUnit tests that ensure everything works correctly.
+In folder `releases` the exported, runable jar is located which is replaced sometimes as well as the wrapper scripts explained in the next section.
+Finally the folder `resources` contains some example grammars that can be used to parse inputs with this toolbox.

 ## Command line parameters

 This chapter explains all command line parameters that can be used when requesting the CL-Toolbox.
 Usually the Cl-Toolbox.jar file is used that is provided in the folder releases.
 A basic call can be this: